SnehaJoshi11/Amazon_Vine_Analysis/README.md

 <i>Figure 4: Summary table for all-star reviews.</i>
 </p>

-The results show that there could be positivity bias for reviews in the Vine program, as per the 1 and 2-star reviews perspective.
+The results show that there could be positivity bias for reviews in the Vine program, as per the 2,3,4-star reviews perspective.

 - In this case Vine reviews won’t affect the overall rating of the items.
 - On Amazon site for Vine reviews [https://www.amazon.com/gp/vine/help](https://www.amazon.com/gp/vine/help), It gives detailed information about it.
 - Also, it will be fair enough to perform analysis on items that are similar (in one group with Vine reviews and the other without) to measure sales profit over the period.
 - Based on that We can observe that this approach is beneficial to newly released items to increase their sales faster.